globalbiodata/inventory_2022/src/README.md

 ```

 So with a back off factor of 0.1, it will sleep for [0.0s, 0.2s, 0.4s, ...].
 More information can be found in the [urllib3 documentation](https://urllib3.readthedocs.io/en/latest/reference/urllib3.util.html#module-urllib3.util.retry)

+## Cleaning and Filtering

+Once all data and metadata are collected, the inventory is pared down with filtering.
+Some parameters for filtering are removing rows with too few URLs (< `-nu|--min-urls`), or too many URLS (> `-xu|--max-urls`).
+Min URLs is not likely to be used, since articles must have at least 1 URL to pass the URL checking step.
+Maximum URLs is useful for removing articles that are citing several resources, so predicted resource name, *etc.* are unlikely to be meaningful.

+Additionally, this step sorts out the predicted names.
+If no common or full name could be predicted, the article is removed.
+The common name with the highest probability is placed in the "best_common" column, similarly with full names.
+Of the best common and best full names, the one with the highest probability is placed in the new "best_name" column (favoring full name in case of a tie).
+This is the final predicted resource name.
+If the best name has a probability below `-np|--min-prob` that row is flagged for manual review in the new "confidence" column.

+The filtered data are output to `-o|--out-dir`, and a summary of the filtering process is output to `stdout`, such as how many articles were removed on each filtering criteria.
+Note that an article can be removed for several reasons, such as both no URL and no name, in which case it will be counted twice in the summary.

+## Deduplication

+Deduplication can be performed on several fields.
+By default, deduplication occurs on the best predicted name; observations with the same best name (with probability above `-np|--min-prob`) are aggregated into a single row.
+Optionally, deduplication can also occur on any of: common name, full name, or URL (not mutually exclusive).

+During deduplication, the texts are dropped, and IDs are concatenated into a list.

 # Manual Workflow Examples